JudyMotha/readmeonly/README.md

 * Compare  medications and says about their interactions
 * Provides low drug prices at local pharmacies by zipcode

-Motivation behind this work  is  a real life situation of a family member in our team who  had to take  medications prescribed by different providers  which kept changing frequently .And felt “Would ‘nt it be nice to have a hardcopy (pdf) of updated medlist with dosage and  schedule to be given to various providers.And ,thus our pp was born!!!
+Motivation behind this work  is  a real life situation of a family member in our team who  had to take  medications prescribed by different providers  which kept changing frequently .And felt “Would ‘nt it be nice to have a hardcopy (pdf) of updated medlist with dosage and  schedule to be given to various providers.And ,thus our app was born!!!

 ## Table of Contents